CumulusNetworks/docs/content/cumulus-netq-42/Validate-Operations/Flow Analysis.md

 {{<notice note>}}

-You need to enable {{<link title="Manage Switches through Their Lifecycle" text="Lifecycle Management">}} (LCM) to use the Flow Analysis tool.
-If LCM is disabled, you will not see the Flow Analysis menu in the UI.
+You need to enable {{<link title="Manage Switches through Their Lifecycle" text="Lifecycle Management">}} (LCM) to use the flow analysis tool.
+If LCM is disabled, you will not see the flow analysis menu in the UI.
 LCM is enabled for on-premises deployments by default and disabled for cloud deployments by default.
 Contact your local NVIDIA sales representative or submit a support ticket to activate LCM on cloud deployments.

 {{</notice>}}

 ### Flow Analysis Settings

-The Flow Analysis wizard will prompt you to enter the source IP address, destination IP address, source port, VRF, destination port, and protocol of the flow you wish to analyze.
+The flow analysis wizard will prompt you to enter the source IP address, destination IP address, source port, VRF, destination port, and protocol of the flow you wish to analyze.
 The only optional parameter is the source port, for when the ephemeral source port of a flow may be unknown:

 {{<figure src="/images/netq/flow-analysis-create-dialog-42.png" width="600">}}